agormp/sumt/README.md

 The command-line program `sumt` computes consensus trees and other tree-summary statistics for sets of phylogenetic trees.
 The input trees can be in one or more input files, and will typically be from a Bayesian MCMC analysis (BEAST or MrBayes for instance) or from a bootstrap procedure.

-`sumt` can compute three different kinds of main tree summaries:
+`sumt` can compute four different kinds of main tree summaries:

 * Majority rule consensus tree
 * Majority rule consensus tree, with all compatible bipartitions added
+* Maximum clade credibility tree
 * Maximum bipartition credibility tree

 Branch labels on these trees indicate clade support.